mfocko/blog/blog/aoc-2022/00-intro.md

 [`itertools`] provides some nice extensions to the iterators from the `std`.

-### My own „library“
+### My own “library”

 When creating the crate for this year's Advent of Code, I have chosen a library type.
 Even though standard library is huge, some things might not be included and also we can follow _KISS_.
-I have 2 modules that my „library“ exports, one for parsing and one for 2D vector (that gets used quite often during Advent of Code).
+I have 2 modules that my “library” exports, one for parsing and one for 2D vector (that gets used quite often during Advent of Code).

 Key part is, of course, processing the input and my library exports following